Chelonia mydas

 Interesting notes

-The etymology of this species is a combination of the greek chelone meaning "turtle", and mydas in reference to the greek king that turned all he touched into gold.
+The etymology of this species is a combination of the Greek chelone meaning "turtle", and mydas in reference to the Greek king that turned all he touched into gold.

 Their common name "Green turtle" does not refer to their colouration, but to their greenish fatty tissue.